hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 *Image source: Peng 2011 https://doi.org/10.1126/science.1213847*

+## RMarkdown

+Creating the "gold standard" code is not always easy depending on what programming language you are using.
 For analyses within R, RStudio helps facilitate reproducible research with the use of R scripts, which can be used to save all code used to perform a particular analysis.
 However, we often don't save the version of the tools we use in a script, nor do we include or interpret the results of the analyses within the script.

+Enter RMarkdown.

-Wouldn't it be nice to be able to save/share the code with collaborators along with tables, figures, and text describing the interpretation in a single, cleaned up report file?
+RMarkdown is a file format which allows you to save/share the code with collaborators along with tables, figures, and text describing the interpretation all in a single document!

 The [knitr](https://yihui.name/knitr/) package, developed by [Yihui Xie](https://yihui.name), is designed to generate reports within RStudio.
 It enables dynamic generation of multiple file formats from an [RMarkdown](http://rmarkdown.rstudio.com/) file, including HTML and PDF documents.
 Knit report generation is now integrated into RStudio, and can be accessed using the GUI or console.